Nose Surgery

 Although the nose may not have changed much in appearance at the time, it likely suffered a break or disruption of the nasal bones, nasal cartilages or nasal septum.
 Over time, the result of even small nasal breaks may change your appearance or ability to breathe comfortably.

 Others, inherit or develop undesirable nasal appearance.
 Children born with a cleft lip or cleft palate, are born with a nasal deformity which may persist despite repairing the lip and palate.
 The range of concerns can include a bump, wide nose, bulbous tip, droopy tip, long nose, short nose, crooked nose, big nose, hooked nose, or wide nostrils.
-Regardless of the cause Dr. Taylor and Dr. Sullivan can evaluate your nose for both cosmetic as well as functional (breathing) concerns and determine if a rhinoplasty is the right procedure for you.
+Regardless of the cause Dr. Taylor and Dr. Sullivan can evaluate your nose for both cosmetic as well as functional (breathing) concerns and determine if our Boston Rhinoplasty procedure is the right procedure for you.

 WHAT IS RHINOPLASTY and SEPTOPLASTY SURGERY?